mariaabildtrup/appendix/README.md

 This thesus suggests an alternative way of assessing collective behaviour by focusing on teams sports.
 The analysis looks at movement patterns from a team of football players (from Brøndby IF) across matches in three seasons, and investigates the effect of leadership, compactness, and coordination on team performance.

 # Anonymity
-Due to the anonymity of the data received from Brøndby IF, data will not be availabe in this repository.
+Due to the anonymity of the data received from Brøndby IF, the raw tracking data and event data will not be availabe in this repository.

 # Files